-Bed bugs are all over the news and all over the US.
-Unless you are highly sensitive to insect bites, these pests are pretty harmless, but they can bite and leave itchy welts behind.
-The bites paired with the fact you’re sharing your bed with bugs can give you the heebie jeebies.
+Bed bugs are all one of the most pervasive pests to infest colleges and universities.
+Unless you are highly sensitive to insect bites, these pests are relatively harmless but their bites can leave itchy welts behind.
+More significantly, bed bugs in dorm rooms can be difficult to get rid of.
 In college, 8 AMs should be your biggest struggle, not bed bugs.
 Unfortunately, a lot of dorm room inhabitants will bring in these pests without even knowing it.

 Flies and gnats

 We all know what flies and gnats look like.
 Their six legs and buggy eyes follow you around the room and that persistent buzzing can make studying (or Netflix) distractingly difficult.
 You might want to add a flyswatter to your dorm room checklist!

 Flies and gnats can be hard to get rid of once they invade.
 Flies like to swarm around decaying organic material so, take out the trash regularly to keep these guys away.
 A covered gnat proof trash can can help too.
 Sweep or vacuum the floor and dust frequently to deter gnats and flies from finding bits of food that fall to the wayside and making a home in your dorm.

 Gnats are similar to flies in their buzzing and overall annoying tendencies.
 They thrive off moisture, so get rid of standing water like that cup of water or Coke that’s been on the windowsill since last week.
 Make sure not to overwater plants, because damp soil can also be a prime breeding spot.
 If you have a sink in your dorm, make sure there are no leaks in the faucet or the pipes below.
 Cockroaches, gnats and silverfish are all insects that like the moisture given off by leaky faucets.

 If you have any windows in your dorm, check the screens for holes or tears where flying insects could get in.
 Contact your maintenance faculty to get a replacement screen if necessary.